Francesco149/oppai/pyoppai/README.md

 the command line tool can do.

 # How to install
-Make sure you have python 2.7 or a version that's compatible with 2.7 modules.
-You will also need git to clone this repository.
+Make sure you have git to clone this repository.
 On linux it's usually available in your package manager if not already installed, while on windows you will need to install git bash.